PsyTeachR/ads-v1/docs/08-wrangle.md

 We'll use a small example table with the sales, expenses, and satisfaction for two years from four regions over two products.
+After you load the data, use `glimpse(budget)` or `View(budget)` to get familiar with the data.

 ```r